CMCDD/AMADAR/README.md

 ++ Guess TS & TS:

-The refinement of the previous structure into a guess took less than 30 seconds.
+It took less than 30 seconds to refine the previous structure into the starting point for a last refinement at QM level (guess).
 The guess for the TS shows a slightly asymmetric TS, where the two nascent C-C bonds are 2.08 and 2.16 angstroms long.
-After refining the guess at the b3lyp/6-31G(d) level, a more asymmetric TS is predicted (with a unique imaginary frequency of 574.50i), in which the two C-C bonds measure 2.19 and 2.32 angstroms respectively.
+Once the guess was refined at the b3lyp/6-31G(d) level, a more asymmetric TS is predicted (with a unique imaginary frequency of 574.50i), in which the two C-C bonds measure 2.19 and 2.32 angstroms respectively.

 ![alt text](graphics/guess_and_TS.PNG)